 Admission decisions are based on the following factors (not necessarily listed in order of importance):

-Applicants should have undergraduate training in biochemistry, genetics, and cell biology.
+Applicants should have undergraduate training in chemistry, genetics, and cell biology.

 Ideally, the undergraduate record should be strong in all areas.
 However, evidence of ability to perform well in science courses, particularly those stressing quantitative skills, is most important.